GeniusVentures/TokenContracts/README.md

 # GeniusTokens Smart Contracts

-## The gnus-tokens directory contains the Initial Token Offering contract using OpenZeppelin.
+## The gnus-token directory contains the Initial Token Offering contract using OpenZeppelin.
 * The contract takes ETH (Ethereum) and returns GNUS Tokens.
 * 20% is reserved for the developers and on-going enhancements to Genius AI processing System as well as to Game Developers to develop games
 * 20% will be put into wrapped tokens (GNUS/ETH) using uniswap for liquidity and stability of the GNUS tokens